Reduce Text Size (-)Increase Text Size (+)

 There will be a three-tiered structure:

-1. The start up executive group will continue to operate informally, to ensure that plans and activities develop and progress between meetings of the Main Forum and to provide support and advice as required.
+1. The Executive Group (Legal Aid NSW, CLCNSW and the Law and Justice Foundation of NSW) will continue to operate, to ensure that plans and activities develop and progress between meetings of the Plenary Group and to provide support and advice to the Project Manager as required.

-2. The Main Forum will meet to develop activities relating to policy and strategic issues, which will be informed by the Working Groups.
+2. The Plenary Group will meet to develop activities relating to policy and strategic issues, which will be informed by the Working Groups.

-3. Working Groups will form on an ad hoc basis to undertake more detailed and operational activities, to consider an issue identified of interest and to provide information and resources to the Main Forum.
+3. Working Groups will form on an ad hoc basis to undertake more detailed and operational activities, to consider an issue identified of interest and to provide information and resources to the Plenary Group.

 2.2.
 Forum Membership